Also see orcid.org/0000-0001-7085-2223 or

 Sjöström PJ: Differential Expression of Presynaptic NMDA Receptors in

 Layer-5 Neurons of the Visual Cortex..
-UCL
+UCL Neuroscience Symposium 2010.

-90. Costa RP, Buchanan KA, Elgar D, Oyrer
+90. Costa RP, Buchanan KA, Elgar D, Oyrer J, Blackman AV,

-Increase Basal Release Probability in Neocortex.
-Edinburgh Neuroinformatics
+Release Probability in Neocortex.
+Edinburgh Neuroinformatics Centre,

-Centre, Doctoral Training Centre Day 2010.
+Doctoral Training Centre Day 2010.

 91. Buchanan KA, Elgar D, Tudor Jones AA, Blackman AV,